Routing with StreetMap Premium in ArcGIS Pro

 With the Routing_ND network dataset included in StreetMap Premium, you can create routes in ArcGIS Pro using the ArcGIS Network Analyst extension.

 In ArcGIS Server, use the Publish Routing Services utility to create a routing service using either the .mmpk format or the .gdb format of the Routing_ND network dataset.
-After publishing is complete, add the ArcGIS Server to your ArcGIS Pro session by clicking the Insert tab, and clicking Connections > Server > Add Server (or New ArcGIS Server if you have not already set up the connection file).
-After the server connection is added to the Catalog, browse to the Network Analysis geoprocessing toolbox to run a geoprocessing tool, such as FindRoutes or GenerateServiceAreas.
+After publishing is complete, add the ArcGIS Server connection to your ArcGIS Pro session by clicking the Insert tab, and clicking Connections > Server > Add Server (or New ArcGIS Server if you have not already set up the connection file).
+After the server connection is added to the Catalog pane, browse to the Network Analysis geoprocessing toolbox to run a geoprocessing tool, such as Find Routes or Generate Service Areas.
 Double-click the geoprocessing tool or right-click the tool and click Open to start using the tool.

-If you are connecting to a federated server through your Portal rather than a stand-alone server, go to Catalog > Portal to find your Portal content.
-Then go to the Network Analysis Web Tool and double-click to open.
+If you are connecting to a federated server through your portal rather than a stand-alone server, go to Catalog > Portal to find your Portal content.
+Then go to Network Analysis Web Tool and double-click to open.
 Double-click the geoprocessing tool or right-click the tool and click Open to start using the tool.
 The published network dataset will also be shown as the network dataset source under the Network Analyst icon along with the available network analysis types (Service Area or Route, for example).

-For more details about routing levels, trucking restrictions, and historical, predictive and live traffic information for each country, see StreetMap Premium product coverage (all products) on the ArcGIS StreetMap Premium website.
+For more details about routing levels, trucking restrictions, and historical, predictive, and live traffic information for each country, see StreetMap Premium product coverage (all products) on the ArcGIS StreetMap Premium website.

 The following routing capabilities are defined below: historical traffic data, live traffic data, impedance options, restrictions, and travel modes.